Hpn4/TinyX/tinyX/srvc-social/README.md

 **Swagger UI**: `http://localhost:8083/q/swagger-ui`

 ## Redis Publisher
-`srvc-social` service publishes events on Redis to notify the following services:
+The `srvc-social` service publishes events on Redis to notify the following services:
 - `repo-social`

 The events published include: